digital-asset/issuance-wopgbnd/README.md

 ### 3.1 Issuer requests token issuance (minting)

+> THIS STEP IS NOT WORKING.
+DA IS LOOKING INTO THE ISSUE.

 | Actors | Module   | Tab   |
 | :----- | :------- | :---- |
 | SGPM   | Registry | Mints |